tospery/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 }
 ```

-This will fail if you accidetally remove a `@Shared` from one of your features.
+This will fail if you accidentally remove a `@Shared` from one of your features.

 Further, you can enforce this pattern in your codebase by making all `@Shared` properties
 `fileprivate` so that they can never be mutated outside their file scope: